2020PB/police-brutality/reports/Virginia.md

 * https://twitter.com/aeringle/status/1272358269122723846

-### Police fire tear gas and rubber bullets at peaceful protest | June 15th
+### Police fire tear gas and rubber bullets at peaceful protest | 2021-06-15

 Around 10 pm on June 15th, peaceful protesters gathered outside the Richmond Police Headquarters at some distance from the officers.
 Officers fired tear gas and rubber bullets at protesters.